 2015 was most remarkable and significant year so far in my life.
 Although every year has had its important lessons in shaping me into the person I am today, nothing quite compares to the drastic transformation I’ve had this last year.

-It's the year I started my business, the year I overcame my big fear of driving, the year I became Vegan and most importantly it’s the first time I’ve felt confident in pursuing my own path.
+It's the year I started my business, the year I overcame my big fear of driving, the year I went vegan and most importantly it’s the first time I’ve felt confident in pursuing my own path.

 On heavier note, it’s also the year my Oma passed away, I miss her very much and wish I could share all of these changes with her.
 I did get a visit from her in a dream right after launching my website.
 In the dream we talked on the phone and it felt so real, I could hear her voice, her same adorable Dutch accent.